 - 1. Two opportunities to take written examinations will be offered each academic year.
 The previous provision applies equally to examinations other than written examinations, unless this cannot be reasonably demanded of the programme.
-The times in which the examinations can be taken are: - at the end of the teaching period in which the course is taught, and - at the end of the next teaching period or during the summer resit period according to the TU Delft academic calendar. - the second exam opportunity for the period 4 courses and the third year major courses are scheduled during the summer resit period. - 2.
+The times in which the examinations can be taken are: - at the end of the teaching period in which the course is taught, and - at the end of the next teaching period or during the summer resit period according to the TU Delft academic calendar. - the second exam opportunity for courses taught in the fourth teaching period as well as for the third-year major courses are scheduled during the summer resit period. - 2.
 An annual timetable is issued detailing when examinations may be taken, and it is published before the start of the relevant teaching period, or before the mandatory registration period as defined in Article 12a.4. - 3.
 Contrary to the provisions in Section 1, the opportunity to take the examination for a course that is not taught in a certain academic year must be given at least once in that year.